 What credit cards does Costco Canada accept in store?

 Costco exclusively accepts Mastercard branded credit cards at their warehouses in Canada.
 Surprisingly, in the USA, they exclusively take Visa and not Mastercard.
 Costco also accepts debit cards for payment.

 What credit cards does Costco Canada accept online?

 Shopping online at Costco.ca is not the same as shopping in-store.
 For online purchases, Costco accepts both Mastercard and Visa credit cards.
 That said, Costco no longer accepts American Express cards – even online.

 Is the Capital One Costco credit card a good deal?

-The Capital One Platinum Mastercard exclusively for Costco members isn’t a bad deal because it gives you decent rewards for a no fee credit card and doubles as your Costco membership card reducing the clutter in your wallet.
+The Capital One Costco Mastercard exclusively for Costco members isn’t a bad deal because it gives you decent rewards for a no fee credit card and doubles as your Costco membership card reducing the clutter in your wallet.

 Does Costco count as a grocery store?

-Many credit card offer more rewards on grocery store purchases and many Canadians consider Costco to be a grocery store.
+Many credit cards offer more rewards on grocery store purchases and many Canadians consider Costco to be a grocery store.
 Unfortunately, Costco is not categorized as a grocery store by the Mastercard network and therefore purchases made there are not eligible for grocery bonuses.
 In fact, there is no credit card bonus spending category that Costco qualifies for at all.

 How can I find the best credit card for me?